shirakaba/react-native-nativescript-runtime/README.md

 - [ ] [Swift support] Support `AppDelegate.swift`
 - [ ] Support auto-injection of runtime support into `AppDelegate.{m,swift}` (see the code blocks surrounded by `// START NativeScript runtime` and `// END NativeScript runtime`), or just give instructions.
 - [ ] Support uninstallation of NativeScript runtime support.
+- [ ] Move `use_nativescript.rb` up from the app to the iOS native module.
+It's only really there at the moment so that I have a shorter path to type out when running it on the CLI.
+- [ ] Take `TNSWidgets` from `@nativescript/core` rather than committing it to this repo.
+- [x] ~~Check whether `NativeScript.xcframework` can be taken from anywhere.~~ I checked `@nativescript/ios`, both v6.x.x (JSC) and v8.x.x (V8), but it wasn't there.
+Seems it's bespoke to the Capacitor effort.
+- [ ] Convert to a TurboModule.

+Despite bundling `XCFrameworks.zip`, we do still need to ensure that the root project's `node_modules` holds `@nativescript/ios` (whether as a direct dependency or as a subdependency of our npm package), because that's where our Cocoapod pulls the whole `@nativescript/ios/framework/internal` folder from (which provides things like the `nativescript-pre-build` script).

+There's an argument that maybe we should just bundle the `internal` folder into the native module as we're already doing so for `XCFrameworks.zip`, but I prefer to re-use published packages wherever possible.
+Ideally at some point we'd be able to just cleanly source everything from `@nativescript/ios`.

+It's probably best for it to be the responsibility of the app itself to install `@nativescript/ios` and/or `@nativescript/android`, to save disk space for anyone working on a single-platform project.

 ### TS/JS